 using a viewport/device-width meta tag

 removing native browser styling with a ‘reset’ css file

 using @media queries to alter layout on larger screens

 styling a baseline for very commonly used elements

-To follow along with these videos using the exact same markup, you can download the template ‘project1’ folder in a zipped file.
-After downloading, unzip and place the unzipped folder into your “htdocs/dev/” folder to work on the files.
+To follow along with these videos using the exact same markup, download the template ‘project1’ folder in a zipped file.
+After downloading, unzip and place the unzipped folder into your “htdocs/” folder to work on the files.

 XAMPP stands for “X (one of four OSs), Apache, MySQL, PHP, PERL” and is used to enable your personal computer with the web and database tools necessary to host its own dynamically driven websites for testing and development purposes.
 The following tutorial video demonstrations will show you the steps to set your computer up as a “localhost” server on a Mac.
 Continue reading XAMPP – TURN YOUR MAC INTO A DEVELOPMENT SERVER→

 This demo contains a 9-video demo series that will teach you how to make a single web page with a jQuery page-scrolling easing effect.
 The software demonstration is done in Dreamweaver, but you could also follow along with any decent script editing program.